Kenpali Core Specification

 objectOf

-Creates a schema that checks the property values of an object against a single schema, and optionally that the keys match a schema and/or that the entire object satisfies a predicate.
+Creates a schema that checks the property values of an object against a single schema, and optionally that the keys match a schema and.

 Parameters:

-• values: (string or object): The schema that all values must match.
+keys:(Type or Object, default:String): The schema that all keys must match.values:(Type or Object): The schema that all values must match.

 Returns: